 This exhibition draws on the key points of revealing, inspiring, and accessibility, and converges on the notion that an object may be used to begin the action of investigation and exploration and can lead to unexpected lines of inquiry within the collections.
 After more than twenty-five years of collecting, the Archives’ acquisitional practices and curatorial intentions increasingly allow for these intellectual leaps and connections from one object to another.
 The online accessibility of this exhibition further underscores the mission of Archives & Special Collections.

-25 for 25 includes objects such as the first telephone directory from the Southern New England Telephone Company Records, the film Blues from the Samuel and Ann Charters Archives of Blues and Vernacular African American Musical Culture, poetry broadsides from the Detroit-based Broadside Press, a preliminary drawing for A Hole is To Dig from The Maurice Sendak Collection, late 18th and early 19th century abolition pamphlets, and an engraving stone to print Storrs Agricultural College diplomas.
+25 for 25 includes objects such as the first telephone directory from the Southern New England Telephone Company Records, the film Blues from the Samuel and Ann Charters Archives of Blues and Vernacular African American Musical Culture, poetry broadsides from the Detroit-based Broadside Press, late 18th and early 19th century abolition pamphlets, and an engraving stone to print Storrs Agricultural College diplomas.

 Each object in the exhibition captures a historical nexus and encourages the viewer to dive visually, textually, and contextually into the object.
 Poetry broadsides from the Broadside Press, which began in 1965 by Dudley Randall to distribute the work of African American poets, bring into focus the role of individual writers and artists in building a space and community for Black creativity, craft, and resistance to thrive.
 These objects take on new meaning as the Black Aesthetics Movement of the 1960s and 1970s continues to inspire artists today.